adrienjoly/adrienjoly.github.io/talks/index.md

 Your feedback and suggestions are welcome!

 - How to migrate a Node.js application from Heroku to Google Cloud Platform / Kubernetes
+- how to refactor with confidence => readable PRs, tests, diagrams, static code analysis
 - How to have all side-projects from Github automatically attached to your personal domain name

 > 📌 Also check out my [teaching](/teaching) interventions.